Licensure

 Assessing Your Fit for the Field

-The architectural field is dynamic and diverse, spanning from landscape architecture and real estate development to urban analytics and sustainable design.
+The architectural field is dynamic and diverse, spanning from landscape architecture and real estate development to urban analytics, sustainable design and interior design.

 Determining whether this multifaceted profession aligns with your strengths, interests, and goals is a critical first step in deciding to pursue an architecture degree.